-Will exempting diapers and diaper services from Washington's sales and use taxes increase the affordability of diapers and diaper services?
+Will exempting diapers, including incontinence products, from Washington's sales and use taxes increase the affordability of diapers and incontinence products?

-We have made the informed assumption that exempting diapers and diaper services from Washington's sales and use taxes would increase affordability of diapers and diaper services.
-This assumption is based on a California analysis on similar legislation, Washington's sales and use tax rates, the Fiscal Note for HB 2480, and cost savings estimates from the National Diaper Bank Network (NDBN).
+We have made the informed assumption that exempting diapers and incontinence products from Washington's sales and use taxes would increase affordability of diapers and incontinence products.
+This assumption is based on a California analysis on similar legislation, Washington's sales and use tax rates, the Fiscal Note for SB 5301 (2019 Legislative Session), and cost savings estimates from the National Diaper Bank Network (NDBN).

-Effective January 1, 2020, California implemented a new law (Senate Bill 92) to exempt diapers for infants, toddlers, and children from the state's sales and use taxes.
-The California Legislature's Legislative Analyst's Office (LAO) conducted an analysis of the proposal in 2019 and found that "parents throughout the income distribution would save some money while their children are very young."
+Effective January 1, 2020, California implemented a new law (Senate Bill 92) to exempt diapers for infants, toddlers, and children from the state's sales and use taxes.32 The California Legislature's Legislative Analyst's Office (LAO) conducted an analysis of the proposal in 2019 and found that "parents throughout the income distribution would save some money while their children are very young."33

-In Washington, those purchasing diapers would save between 7% and 10.4%, depending on their local jurisdictions' sales and use taxes, when purchasing diapers.
-The Washington State Department of Revenue (DOR) estimates that HB 2480 would decrease state revenue from sales and use tax by approximately \$15 million during Fiscal Year (FY) 2021 (11 months of impacted collections), \$16 million during FY 2022, and \$17 million for each fiscal year through 2025.
-Additionally, the proposal would decrease sales and use tax revenues collected by local governments (cities and counties) by an estimated \$7 million per FY.
-28
+In Washington, those purchasing diapers and incontinence products would save between 7% and 10.4%, depending on their local jurisdictions' sales and use taxes, when purchasing these items.
+During the 2019 Legislative Session, the Washington State Department of Revenue (DOR) estimated that a similar legislative proposal (SB 5301) would have decreased state revenue from sales and use tax by approximately \$23.8 million during Fiscal Year (FY) 2020 (10 months of impacted collections) and \$29.9 million during FY 2021 (the first full year of impacted collections).
+Additionally, the proposal would have decreased sales and use tax revenues collected by local governments (cities and counties) by an estimated \$10.3 million in FY 2020 and \$13.0 million in FY 2021.

-Children wearing diapers require an average 6-12 daily, and the majority of infants and children use disposable diapers (estimated 95%).
-Estimates for monthly disposable diaper costs per child range from \$46 to \$125 per month.
-13,14,16,18,29 If purchased in smaller packages, diapers can cost substantially more than average.
-Based on a diaper expense of \$936 per year (per child), the NDBN estimates eliminating a 7% or 11% tax rate would save a family \$66 or \$103 per year, respectively.
-The average cost of a cloth diaper service is about \$70 per month (\$840 annually per child).
-Therefore, based on average diaper service expense, families would save approximately \$59 or \$92 per year by eliminating sales and use tax (7% or 11%).
+Infants and children wearing diapers require an average 6-12 daily, ^{14,17} and the majority of infants and children use disposable diapers (estimated 95%).
+34 Estimates for monthly disposable diaper costs per child range from \$46 to \$125 per month. ^{14,17,19,21,35} If purchased in smaller packages, diapers can cost substantially more than average.
+19 Based on a diaper expense of \$936 per year (per child), the NDBN estimates eliminating a 7% or 11% tax rate would save a family \$66 or \$103 per year, respectively.
+10